KordingLab/spykes/README.md

 ### Installation

-Sphynx can be installed using
+Spykes can be installed using

 ```
 pip install spykes